IBM/workshop-quarkus-openshift-reactive-endpoints/workshop/exercise-01/README.md

-# Lab 2: Deploy Kafka via Script
+# Exercise 1: Deploy Kafka via Script

 In this short lab you'll deploy Kafka via a script.